AI Use Cases/Healthcare

 HIPAA breach cost exposure is the financial floor, not the ceiling

-The $100-$300 per-record breach notification cost is the direct, quantifiable floor.
-The harder-to-model costs - payer contract renegotiations, patient acquisition friction, and revenue cycle disruption from documentation holds during breach investigations - compound over the 6-12 month reputational recovery period.
+The $100 - $300 per-record planning assumption covers the direct, quantifiable floor.
+The harder-to-model costs - payer contract renegotiations, patient acquisition friction, and revenue cycle disruption from documentation holds during breach investigations - compound long after the incident itself closes.
 Organizations that treat this purely as a compliance spend rather than a revenue protection investment typically understaff the incident response process and limit the system's compounding ROI.

 Frequently Asked Questions

-How does AI optimize identity threat detection for Healthcare?
+How does AI identity threat detection work for Healthcare?

 AI identity threat detection learns the legitimate behavioral baseline for each user role in your healthcare IT ecosystem - attending physicians, coders, billing staff, contractors - then flags access patterns that deviate statistically from that baseline, distinguishing real threats from normal clinical workflow variations like after-hours logins or cross-system access.
-Our system ingests logs from Epic, Cerner/Oracle Health, athenahealth, Meditech, Veeva Vault, and Microsoft Teams simultaneously, identifying cross-platform lateral movement patterns and credential reuse that single-system tools miss.
-The AI assigns confidence scores to each flagged incident and provides contextual explanation, allowing your security team to prioritize high-risk threats and override low-risk false positives - reducing alert fatigue by 60-70% within 90 days.
+Our system ingests logs from athenahealth, Meditech, Epic, Cerner/Oracle Health, Veeva Vault, and Microsoft Teams simultaneously, identifying cross-platform lateral movement patterns and credential reuse that single-system tools miss.
+The AI assigns confidence scores to each flagged incident and provides contextual explanation, allowing your security team to prioritize high-risk threats and override low-risk false positives.
+The stated 90-day target is a 60-70% drop in false-positive alerts, measured against your own baseline.

 What is the timeframe to deploy AI identity threat detection?

-Deployment takes 10-14 weeks from contract signature to full production.
-Weeks 1-2 involve API integration with your Epic, Cerner/Oracle Health, athenahealth, Meditech, Veeva Vault, and Microsoft Teams systems; weeks 3-6 focus on baseline model training using 30-60 days of historical access logs; weeks 7-10 include pilot testing with your IT & Cybersecurity team in a non-blocking mode (alerts only, no automated actions); weeks 11-14 move to production with automated remediation enabled.
-Most healthcare clients see measurable results - detected identity anomalies, reduced false positives, faster incident response - within 60 days of go-live.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover API integration with your athenahealth, Meditech, Epic, Cerner/Oracle Health, Veeva Vault, and Microsoft Teams systems.
+Weeks 4-10 cover baseline model training using 30-60 days of historical access logs and pilot testing with your IT & Cybersecurity team in a non-blocking mode (alerts only, no automated actions).
+Weeks 11-14 move to production with automated remediation enabled.
+A rollout like this is scoped to show measurable results - detected identity anomalies, reduced false positives, faster incident response - within 60 days of go-live.

 How does the AI system ensure data security and privacy during the threat detection process?